Abbas stakes Palestinian claim to state at U.N.

 Political rifts among Palestinians, and the constraints of U.S. domestic politics, where support for Israel is strong, further complicate efforts to bridge the gaps.

-Abbas spokesman Nabil Abu Rdaineh said the Quartet proposal would be discussed in Ramallah but indicated there could be no compromise on the core issues.
+Abbas spokesman Nabil Abu Rdaineh said the Quartet proposal would be discussed in Ramallah but indicated there could be no compromise on the core issues of the 1967 borders and Jewish settlement construction.

-"Any suggestion, to succeed, must contain freeze of settlements and the 1967 borders.
-Our first choice now is to follow up on the application to the Security Council."

 BURDEN OF HISTORY